innovieco/ionic-ebook/README.md

-ionic-ebook
+Full-stack Mobile App with Ionic Framework eBook
 ===========

-Full-stack Mobile App with Ionic Framework eBook
+For a free copy of the ebook, please go to [http://innovie.com/](http://innovie.com/)